MOMOKO606/Mixed-Programming-of-FORTRAN-MATLAB/README.md

 # Mixed-Programming-of-FORTRAN-MATLAB
-Mixed Programming files of FORTRAN and MATLAB
+Demos of mixed Programming between FORTRAN and MATLAB.